 When you check out of your room, there are a few tips that will speed the process along:

-- Set up a time with your resident advisor (RA) for check-out.
+- Set up a time with your Resident Assistant (RA) for check-out.

 - Place all trash in designated areas.

 - Clean and sweep or vacuum your room.